AQuadic/chat.space_nextjs/.github/instructions/memory.instruction.md

 - Status: Initial implementation pending
 - Plan: Research Framer Motion best practices for section and grid item animation in Next.js/React, then implement entrance and staggered animations
 ```

+## Conversation History

+- 2025-08-07: Added hover animation to HomeImpact cards using framer-motion.
+Used scale, shadow, and y translation for smooth effect.
+Updated transition for responsiveness and visual appeal.

+## Notes

+- Always use framer-motion for UI animation
+- Follow Tailwind and framer-motion conventions